amous123/BioGarage/CONTRIBUTING.md

-Contact amous123 for contribution rights to bioGARAGE website, must be part of bioGARAGE.
+Contact amous017@uottawa.ca for contribution rights to bioGARAGE website on github, must be a part of bioGARAGE.